svx/gradle-quickstart/website/docs/fundamentals.md

 The Gradle Wrapper allows a Gradle project to specify which version of Gradle should be used to build the project, ensuring consistency and reliability across different environments and team members.<br />
 This means that anyone cloning the repository can build the project without needing to have Gradle pre-installed, as the Wrapper will download and use the correct Gradle version automatically.

-Key Benefits of the Gradle Wrapper
+<h3>Key Benefits of the Gradle Wrapper</h3>

 - **Consistency:** Ensures that the project uses the same Gradle version across all environments.

 - **Ease of Use:** No need to install Gradle manually.
 The Wrapper handles downloading and setting up the specified version.

 - **Portability:** Simplifies CI/CD pipelines and onboarding new developers, as they only need to have Java installed.

-Structure of the Gradle Wrapper

 When you generate the Gradle Wrapper, several files are added to your project: